 Metal Detecting National Code of Practice (pdf 476kb opens in new window)

-During the bathing season of 1 May – 30 September the dog exclusion zones are in effect at Bridlington north and south beaches, together with Hornsea and Withernsea.
-All exclusion areas are signposted and there are location maps along the promenades to indicate the dog ban areas.
+During the bathing season of 1 May – 30 September dog exclusion zones are in effect on parts of Bridlington north and south beaches, and parts of Hornsea and Withernsea beaches.
+All exclusion zones are signposted and there are location maps along the promenades showing the areas covered.

 For further information contact Foreshores office (01262) 678255